Lzyabc/PerfCal/README.md

     - `throughput.out`: The extreme throughput obtained without limiting the publisher's throughput, except for EMQX.
 In EMQX, packet loss occurs in broker when the publisher's throughput reaches a certain level, so we limited the publisher's throughput in the EMQX experiment, meaning that the throughput of EMQX may not be the true extreme throughput.
     - `latency_low_load.log`: The 90th percentile tail latency obtained with 500 clients, each sending one message per minute;
   - The `edu` folder contains the raw data for the online homework grading system.
-    - `details.log`: Records the tail latency distribution from 10 to 100;
+    - `details.log`: Records the tail latency distribution from 10th percentile tail latency to 100th percentile tail latency;
     - `overview.out`: Statistics of throughput and the 90th percentile tail latency.

 ## Source Code